Information For Parents

 - Apple Crisp

-If you have questions about the schedule for SU Sports Camp or our Creative Arts Camp please the camp office.
-705-428-3504
+If you have questions about the schedule for any of our day camp weeks, please contact the camp office at email@example.com or 705-428-3504

 Q: I read in your literature that you are a Christian camp.
 What does that mean?

 Stayner Camp is owned and operated by Evergreen Christian Ministries.
-We are a Christian camp, with an evangelical belief closely affiliated with the Evangelical Missionary Church of Canada.
-Stayner Camp was purchased and developed as a place where all could grow in their faith in an atmosphere removed from the busyness of life.
-Everyone is welcome to attend HOTM regardless of their religious background, if any, and many of our campers are not regular church attenders.
+We are a Christian camp, with beliefs closely affiliated with the Evangelical Missionary Church of Canada.
+Stayner Camp was purchased and developed as a place where all could grow in their faith, in an atmosphere removed from the busyness of life.
+Everyone is welcome to attend TOP regardless of their religious background, if any, and many of our campers are not regular church attenders.
 Each day, we share the Christian message through some great singing and an interactive stories that emphasize principles from the Bible.
 Staff also desire to share the Christian message through a consistent lifestyle.
 You are welcome to call or email the office with any questions.

 Q: What is the camper to staff ratio?

 At TOP there are two staff members in each huddle group with typically up to eight campers: that is a four to one camper to staff ratio.
 But, if you count all campers and all staff in the program, the ratio is closer to a 2:1 camper to staff ratio on site.